2010–11 Czech First League

-The 2010–11 Czech First League, known as the Gambrinus liga for sponsorship reasons, was the 18th season of the Czech Republic's top-tier football league.
+The 2010–11 Czech First League season, known as the Gambrinus liga for sponsorship reasons, was the 18th edition of the top flight Czech First League annual football tournament.
 It began on 16 July 2010 and finished on 28 May 2011.
-Sparta Prague were the defending champions, having won their 11th Czech Republic championship the previous season.
+Sparta Prague were the 2010 champions, their 11th Czech Republic championship.

 Teams

 FK Bohemians and SK Kladno were relegated to the 2010–11 Czech 2.
 Liga after finishing last and second to last, respectively, in the 2009–10 season; Bohemians were denied a license to play professional football the following season and were thus further demoted to the Bohemian Football League (third division) in June 2010.
 The relegated teams were replaced by 2009–10 2.
 Liga champions FC Hradec Králové and runners-up FK Ústí nad Labem.

-In further changes, 1.
-FC Brno were renamed FC Zbrojovka Brno effective to the beginning of this season.
+Furthermore, 1.
+FC Brno was renamed FC Zbrojovka Brno effective to the beginning of this season.
 Following trouble at their Czech Cup semi-final match, which was abandoned at half time and awarded 3–0 to the visiting team, SK Slavia Prague were fined 750,000 CZK and ordered to play three home games behind closed doors.
 Since there were only two home matches left in the season, one was suspended until the next season.